tomgreener/browser-react/README.md

 - Hot reloading server for development
 - JS and CSS optimisation for production (more info below)
-- Babel and Webpack transpiling (is this optimised for browser though? possibly not)
+- Babel and Webpack transpiling
 - [Airbnb](https://github.com/airbnb/javascript/blob/master/.editorconfig) `.editorconfig`

 ### Tell me more about that optimisation